How Does A Goalie Get A Win In Ice Hockey?

 Example 4

-But if they had scored, it would be just like the example stated in the third scenario.
+But if they had won, the situation would have been exactly like the one in the third scenario.

 Who Gets the Win: First (Starting) Goalie